Xe/site/blog/social-quandry-devops-2022-03-17.markdown

 time, so I was going through second puberty at the time as well.
 This is the kind of human capital cost when dealing with dysfunction like this.
 I've always been kind of afraid to speak up about this.](conversation://Cadey/coffee)

-- [ ] What technical problems does devops solve?

 However, there are real technical problems that can only really be solved from a devops perspective.
 Tools like Docker would probably never have happened in the